LuisPeMoraRod/Datos2.Tarea4.Api/README.md

 ### `https://github.com/LuisPeMoraRod/Datos2.Tarea4.Frontend.git`

-Then move the file named _docker-compose.yml_ o the outer directory that has both, the frontend and the api folders.\
+Then move the file named _docker-compose.yml_ to the outer directory that has both, the frontend and the api folders.\
 Finally execute the following command to pull all 3 images that make up this project: frontend, rest-api, and database, and create the web of containers.

 ### `docker-compose up`